Dr. Donna L. LybeckerAssociate Professor of International Relations, Environmental Politics, Comparative Politics

 - POLS 4455/5555 - Environmental Politics and Policy

 - POLS 6615 - Graduate Seminar in World Politics

-1. Pathways to Conflict and Cooperation (with Glenn Hastedt and Vaughn Shannon).
-Book under contract with CQ Press (2011).
+1. Cases in International Relations: Pathways to Conflict and Cooperation (with Glenn Hastedt and Vaughn Shannon).
+CQ Press (2014).

 2. "Trash or Treasure: Recycling Narratives and Reducing Political Polarization, Environmental Politics, Vol. 22, No. 2 (2013), 312-332.